 They're still in the 80s while innovation routinely passes for little more than a gentle facelift.

-As examples, two of this year's biggest new sports nutrition products are Maurten's Drink Mix 320 and Science in Sport's Beta Fuel.
+As examples, two of the biggest new sports nutrition products for energy are Maurten's Drink Mix 320 and Science in Sport's Beta Fuel.

 Both are carb drink mixes, both are 90%-plus maltodextrin and fructose.